 AWS supports PyTorch, an open-source deep learning framework.
 With AWS infrastructure, developers can use the flexibility and efficiency of PyTorch to build and deploy machine learning models [46].

-TensorFlow on AWS:
+TensorFlow on AWS

 AWS provides robust support for TensorFlow, an open-source machine learning framework.
 Developers can harness the scalability and power of AWS to build and train machine learning models using TensorFlow [47].